DeanJPepper/Configuration/Git/README.md

 g cm "Created amazing API."
 ```

-A mistake is discovered, commit a single file as a fixup to head (or a specified commit).
+If a mistake is discovered, commit a single file as a fixup to head (or a specified commit).
 ```
 g add src/file.cs
 g cmf [commit]